markotesic/markotesic.github.io/content/publication/counterfactual_expl/index.md

 slides: ""
 url_pdf: "https://arxiv.org/pdf/2205.06241.pdf"
 publication_types:
-  - "3"
+  - "2"
 image:
   caption: ""
   focal_point: ""
   preview_only: false
   filename: featured.jpg
-summary: "We investigate how counterfactual explanations of AI predictions can change people's beliefs about the causal factors in the world.
-We also show how health warning style messaging can prevent people from changing their beliefs about these factors."
+summary: "We explore some of the undesirable effects of providing explanations of AI systems to human users and ways to mitigate such effects.
+We show how providing counterfactual explanations of AI systems’ predictions unjustifiably changes people’s beliefs about causal relationships in the real world.
+We also show how health warning style messaging can prevent such a change in beliefs."
 url_dataset: ""
 url_project: ""
 url_source: ""
 url_video: ""
-publication: ""
+publication: "*Patterns*"
-featured: true
+featured: false
-date: 2022-04-01
+date: 2022-12-09
 url_slides: ""
 title: "Can counterfactual explanations of AI systems’ predictions skew lay users’ causal intuitions about the world?
 If so, can we correct for that?"
 url_poster: ""
 url_code: ""
-doi: ""
+doi: 10.1016/j.patter.2022.100635
 ---